Otumian-empire/swift-python/exercise23.md

 ## Reset

-`git reset [commit]` where `commit` is the code we see when we make a commit.
+`git reset [commit]` where `commit` is the code we see when we made the commit.
 Use that code to reset the repository.
 It undoes all the commits but keeps the changes, `git reset --hard [commit]` does the same but discard all histories up to the particular commit.

 ## Branch